muhammadmateen027/medco/README.md

 ### Objective

-To present code structure in flutter while.
+To represent code structure in flutter while using `flutter_bloc` as a state management library.

 ### Brief